naboshi229/My_Basic_Programs/Poland_Voivodeships_Guesser/README.md

 - main.py (the only file that user needs to open in order to start a game)
 - 16_voivodeship.csv
 - voivodeships_Poland.gif
-### Every of the mentioned file above has to be in the same dictionary!!!
+### Every file needs to be in the same dictionary!!!
 Otherwise my program will not work!!!